 - a.
 Students are to report to the ALC room for attendance (not first period class). - b.
 No cell phone use is permitted.
 Students must surrender their cell phones to the ISS monitor upon entering the room. - c.
-Students are to sit in assigned seats. - d.
-Students are to bring all of their books and any additional materials necessary to keep them working the entire day.
+Students are to sit in assigned seats.

-- e.
+- d.
+Students are to bring all of their books and any additional materials necessary to keep them working the entire day. - e.
 The ISS supervisor will document in a log what work is completed, period by period.
 Work will be collected and returned to the subject teacher daily. - f.
 The ISS supervisor will document when the student leaves the room. - g.
 The ISS supervisor will supply work when necessary, and will assist students in completing their assignments. - h.
 There is no talking, no sleeping, and no eating (except during lunch and/or breakfast).
 All school rules are still in effect. - i.
 Students not following the rules or creating a disturbance will be given an additional day(s) in ISS and/or a possible out-of-school suspension. - j.
+If a student skips ISS, their ISS time will double until it is satisfied. - k.
 If a student leaves school early his/her ISS time must be made up the next day.